practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 <br/>

+### ISO standard, comments, etc.

 All three dialects claim to follow the [ISO standard of Prolog](https://www.iso.org/standard/21413.html), including Ciao ("supporting the ISO-Prolog standard"), albeit I think that the potential possibility to port the source code from one dialect to the other without changes is the bigger benefit.

 I don't have a clear favorite dialect; all three have their cons, but also their pros.
 Choosing the right Prolog dialect seems to be more difficult than with [Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#scheme).

+On commenting in Prolog source code: generally, % should work as a remaining line comment; /* ... */ should work as a block comment, potentially comprising more than one line.
+The official examples at the [Ciao playground](https://ciao-lang.org/playground/) _may_ give the impression that only character % works, but this is false, since both comment symbols have already been around the 1980ies, as a view into old documents can reveal: TBD

+It's maybe worth to note that Prolog was not the first logic programming languages, but Absys, which first appeared in 1967: https://en.wikipedia.org/wiki/Absys, [Absys: the first logic programming language —A retrospective and a commentary](https://www.sciencedirect.com/science/article/pii/0743106690900309?via%3Dihub)

 <br/>